Life Insurance after a Cerebral Embolism.

 Which means that…

-Their life insurance application is likely to be more complicated than most and may include the need to submit one’s medical records prior to receiving a decision or an approval from a top rated life insurance company.
-It’s also why, applying for a no medical exam term life insurance policy might not be your best option!
+Their life insurance application is likely to be more complicated than most and may include the need to submit one’s medical records before receiving a decision or approval from a top-rated life insurance company.
+It’s also why applying for a no medical exam term life insurance policy might not be your best option!

 Why do life insurance companies care if I have suffered from a Cerebral Embolism?

-Most folks would certainly understand why a life insurance company would “care” if an individual has previously suffered form a Stroke or Cerebral Embolism.
-However, for “some” this experience may not have been too “severe” which is why they may lose perspective on “why” a life insurance company would still be very interested in these previous experiences.
+Most folks would certainly understand why a life insurance company would “care” if an individual has previously suffered from a Stroke or Cerebral Embolism.
+However, for “some,” this experience may not have been too “severe,” which is why they may lose perspective on “why” a life insurance company would still be very interested in these previous experiences.

 For this reason…

-We want to take a moment and just review exactly what it means to suffer from a Stroke or a Cerebral Embolism so that we can shed some light on exactly why a life insurance company is going “care” about the fact that you have suffered from one (or multiple) and what symptoms/complications will make them the most nervous!
+We want to take a moment and just review what it means to suffer from a Stroke or a Cerebral Embolism.
+This way, we might be able to gain a better understanding of what a life insurance company is going “care” about when it comes to approving your application for coverage.

 Cerebral Embolism Defined: